Updated: Aug 9

-While the California Blue Fin Season has been active since March, our local fishermen have seeing large schools of Bluefin this month!
+While the California Blue Fin Season has been active since March, our local fishermen have been seeing large schools of Bluefin this month!
 That's good news for our fisheries as well as the patron's of Giovanni's Fish Market.
 In case you are not familiar with the California Bluefin Tuna, this blog post will answered some of the most common questions we receive.

 When is Bluefin tuna season in California?
 The peak season to catch Bluefin tuna in California is March-October.
 Be sure to stop by the market or order your Bluefin Tuna before the season ends.
 Are Atlantic and Pacific Bluefin tuna the same?
 Atlantic tunas are the most common tuna and are found in the Atlantic Ocean.
 Pacific Bluefin is a rarer species and is found in the Pacific Ocean.
 Atlantic tuna is larger than Pacific tuna.
 Pacific tuna is more torpedo-shaped, while Atlantic tuna is more rounded.
 Is the Bluefin tuna endangered in California?
-Pacific Bluefin are NOT endangered, Atlantic Bluefin are endangered.
+Pacific Bluefin are NOT endangered in California, however the Atlantic Bluefin are endangered.

 Is California Bluefin tuna good to eat?
-YES, California Bluefin Tuna are one of the most desired and luxurious types fish you can buy.
+YES, California Bluefin Tuna are one of the most desired and luxurious types seafood you can buy.
 The delicious fatty meat has become a sought-after dish in many high-end restaurants as well at Giovanni's Fish Market & Galley restaurant.
 Bluefin tuna is the perfect choice for sashimi, poke or just grill up a tuna steak!

 How much does Bluefin tuna cost at Giovanni's Fish Market?
 Typical prices for Bluefin Tuna tends to be around $29.99 per pound.
 What does Bluefin tuna taste like?
 It has a distinctive medium flavor and is a firm in texture with large flakes.
 It is best served as sushi or cooked rare to medium-rare.